Lecrapouille/gdcef/doc/API.md

 ## JavaScript and GDScript Communication

-GDCef provides bidirectional communication between JavaScript executed in the browser and GDScript code in Godot.
+gdCEF provides bidirectional communication between JavaScript executed in the browser and GDScript code in Godot.
 This communication is essential for creating interactive web interfaces that can exchange data with your game.

 ### Binding JavaScript to GDScript